-Asset management refers to the management of assets that could involve investments like equity, fixed income securities, real estate, global investments, etc. Asset management firms are concerned with maximizing returns of client’s assets.
+Asset management refers to managing assets that could involve investments like equity, fixed income securities, real estate, global investments, etc. Asset management firms are concerned with maximising returns of clients’ assets.

 Wealth management refers to overseeing all the financial aspects of the client and may include management of assets, taxes, estate, cash flows, and all other possible uses of money.
 Wealth management thus encompasses asset management and takes a holistic view of the client’s finances.
 Based on their requirements, investors need to decide whether they require the services of an asset management firm or a wealth management firm or both.